-Here are some examples that demonstrate how the timing of a question can affect the response:
+Here are some examples that demonstrate how the timing of a question affect the response:

-- A person with epilepsy may not be able to make a decision following - Someone who is anxious may not be able to make a decision at that point. - A person may not be able to respond as quickly if they have just taken some medication that causes fatigue.
+- A person with epilepsy may not be able to make a decision following a seizure. - Someone who is anxious may not be able to make a decision at that point. - A person may not be able to respond as quickly if they have just taken some medication that causes fatigue.

-In each of these examples, it may appear as though the person cannot make a decision.
+ults.
+In each of these examples, it may appear as though the person cannot make Remember: of alled ility, alth. right to n. pport a decision.
 But later in the day, presented with the same decision, they may be able to at least be involved.
+You should not discriminate or make assuabout someone's ability to make decision should not pre-empt a best-interests decision the basis of a person's age, appearance or behaviour.
+When it comes to decision-making, you controlved in a minor way, or asked to provide detail.
+The way you provide information minfluence a person's ultimate decision.
+A public receiving support that is not in-line with you must be prepared to address this.
 The MCA recognises that capacity is decision-specific, so no one will be labelled as entirely lacking capacity.
 The MCA also recognises that decisions can be about big life-changing events, such as where to live, but equally about small events, such as what to wear on a cold day.

-To help you to understand the MCA, consider the following five points:

-- 1. Assume that people are able to make decisions, unless it is shown that they are not.
-If you have concerns about a person's level of understanding, you should check this with them, and if applicable, with the people supporting them. - 2.
-Give people as much support as they need to make decisions.
-You may be involved in this you might need to think about the way you communicate or provide information, and you may be asked your opinion. - 3.
-People have the right to make unwise decisions.
+To help you to understand the MCA, consider the following five points: Assume that people are able to make decisions, unless it is shown that they are not.
+If you have concerns about a person's level of understanding, you should check this with them, and if applicable, with the people supporting them.
+2. Give people as much support as they need to make decisions.
+You may be involved in this - you might need to think about the way you communicate or provide information, and you may be asked your opinion.
+If in doubt contact the Safeguarding Team. ke People have the right to make unwise decisions.
 The important thing is that they understand the implications.
-If they understand the implications, consider how risks might be minimised. - 4.
+If they understand the implications, consider how risks might be minimised. can 4.
 If someone is not able to make a decision, then the person helping them must only make decisions in their "best interests".
 This means that the decision must be what is best for the person, not for anyone else.
-If someone was making a decision on your behalf, you would want it to reflect the decision you would make if you were able to. - 5.
-Find the least restrictive way of doing what needs to be done.
+If someone was making a decision on your behalf, you would want it to reflect the decision you would make if you were able to.
+5. Find the least restrictive way of doing what needs to be done.